microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 1. Create a project directory named "Intellipix" in the location of your choice — for example, "C:\DXLabs\Intellipix."

+1. Click the **Windows** button (also known as the Start button) in the lower-left corner of the desktop and type "cmd" (without quotation marks).
+Then press **Enter** to open a Command Prompt window.

-1. Open a Command Prompt window and execute the following command, substituting the Computer Vision API key you copied to the clipboard in the previous exercise for *vision_api_key*:
+1. In the Command Prompt window, execute the following command, substituting the Computer Vision API key you copied to the clipboard in the previous exercise for *vision_api_key*:

 	<pre>
 	set AZURE_VISION_API_KEY=<i>vision_api_key</i>
 	</pre>

+	> Storing sensitive values such as API keys in environment variables prevents you from having to embed them in your code, where a determined intruder could find them and use them.
+When you deploy the app to the cloud, these values will be stored in Azure and never exposed to the end user or transmitted over the wire.

 1. Next, execute the following command, substituting the name of the storage account you created in Exercise 1 for *storage_account_name*: